 - Join a mastermind.

-- Be open to receiving constructive feedback when learning how to strengthen your leadership skills.
+- Be open to receiving constructive feedback when learning how to have effective leadership skills.

 - Dedicate a certain amount of time each week to mentoring others within the company.